Hieromon/AutoConnect/README.md

 ## Change log

+### [1.3.1] Oct.
+09, 2021
+- Fixed an issue that was incompatible with ArduinoJson version 5. (issue #408)
+- Fixed LittleFS mount check not working with ESP32.
+- Fixed autoReconnect not being able to restore a static IP setting. (issue #400)
+- Fixed that static IP settings were not cleared when loading credential.

 ### [1.3.0] Sep.
 25, 2021
 - Supports ESP8266 3.0.0 Arduino core.
 - Supports ESP32 Arduino core 2.0.0.